Do you need to be paying sales tax? Check out our nexus calculator.

 • Jurisdictional Variables: Within some states, different jurisdictions have the option of imposing additional taxes on top of state sales tax, so make sure that you are aware of what is taxable within the state as well as any additional tax rates based on jurisdiction.

-• Sales Tax Integration: Update your sales platform or point-of-sale system to calculate and collect sales tax for states in which you have now achieved nexus and on products or services that are considered taxable in those states.
+• Sales Tax Integration: Update your sales platform or point-of-sale system so it calculates and collects sales tax in the states where you’ve established nexus—and on any products or services those states consider taxable.

 • Most tax software can automate these calculations, reducing errors and ensuring accurate documentation for business tax filings and potential audits.